DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/assembly_MCU_components.md

 These are the necessary components for the USB to MCU communications to function.

 **Step 12 :**
-/-- 337x260 img/placeholder_image.png "" USB circuit components.
+/-- 337x260 img/placeholder_image.png "USB UART circuit components"

 - **C39**	*(0.1µF)*
 - **C40**	*(4.7µF)*